Planning to hire employees in Thailand? Here’s a quick guide

 3) Recruiting through an EOR

-An EOR service in Thailand may offer to assist you with sourcing and recruiting talent in Thailand.
+An EOR service in Thailand may offer to assist you with sourcing and recruiting talent in Thailand as an additional service.

 You still meet, assess, and ultimately decide on the right talent for your team.

-An EOR simply helps bring in the candidates for interviews and then handles the administrative tasks of contracting, onboarding, and payroll compliance.
+An EOR simply assists with discovering the talent for interviews and then supports with handling the administrative tasks of contracting, onboarding, payroll, and compliance.

 Onboarding employees in Thailand

 Proper onboarding is essential in a remote and hybrid work environment.
-It’s the best way to set a new hire up for success.
+It helps with the smooth integration of new hires.

 Here’s what onboarding involves in Thailand: